Giogazz/interview-test-aiengineer-2025/README.md

 # Technical interview
 This repository contains the starting files for the technical interview for the AI Engineer applications at TXT Arcan.

-Applicants should fork this repository, complete the test, and submit the output to the hiring manager.
+Applicants should fork this repository, complete the test, and submit the output to the hiring manager/HR contact.

 ## The task
 ### Goal
-The goal is to study, design and implement a machine learning model that predicts change propagation in a software repository.
+The goal is to *study*, design and implement a machine learning model that predicts change propagation in a software repository.

-Change propagation is loosely defined as a file that is forced to change due to another file changing, and it's typically caused by coupling (either logical or static).
+Change propagation is loosely defined as a file that is forced to change due to other files changing, and it's typically caused by [coupling](https://en.wikipedia.org/wiki/Coupling_%28computer_programming%29) (either logical or static).
 For instance, a function changes its signature and all the files in the system that use that function, need to be updated.

 Therefore, given a list of files `Xs`, the model must output a list of files `y` that are likely to change.
 How exactly this is defined (and thus how the model is evaluated) is within the scope of this test and you are welcome to interpret it however you see fit.